-The MiFID II Directive and the Markets in Financial Instruments Regulation ("MiFIR") came into force on 3 July 2014, and most of their provisions will come into effect in member states from 3 January 2017.
-Member states have until July 2016 to transpose the MiFID II Directive into national law.
+The MiFID II Directive came into force on 3 July 2014, and most of its provisions will come into effect in member states from 3 January 2018.
+Member states have until 3 July 2017 to transpose the MiFID II Directive into national law.